 All exception requests should be directed to Associate Vice Chancellor Sherrie Settle via email at firstname.lastname@example.org.

-- Postdoctoral associates on a paid appointment or similarly situated paid employees are considered to be trainees or apprentices and are generally not eligible for an exception unless the program to which the institution is applying specifically requires that such an individual serve as the principal investigator, such as postdoctoral fellowship programs.
-Postdoctoral associates are eligible for exceptions to serve as a co-PI on projects where the department head and dean’s office have determined that the substance of the contribution to the proposed work, the anticipated contribution to the conduct of the work, and the expected duration of the postdoctoral associate’s appointment and the project are congruent (keep in mind that appointments may not run more than five years).
+- Postdoctoral associates on paid appointments are considered to be trainees or apprentices and generally are not eligible for a PI exception unless the program to which the institution is applying specifically requires that such an individual serve as the principal investigator, such as postdoctoral fellowship programs.
+Postdoctoral associates are eligible for exceptions to serve as Co-PI on projects where the department head and dean’s office have determined that the anticipated contribution to the conduct of the work justifies that role, and the expected duration of the postdoctoral associate’s appointment includes the project’s period of performance.

 - Students, including those on an assistantship, are not eligible for an exception unless the program to which the institution is applying specifically requires that the student serves as the PI, such as on certain graduate student fellowship applications.
 At least one faculty mentor should be listed as a Co-Investigator.

 - Faculty in Phased Retirement may continue as principal and co-investigators to the extent their 50% effort covers all sponsored project commitments, as well as any teaching, service and administrative responsibilities they are performing during phased retirement.

 - Emeritus/emerita/emeritx faculty are eligible to serve as Principal or Co-Investigators, provided doing so does not conflict with the University’s obligations to the sponsor (e.g., effort and intellectual property commitments).
 Maintaining Investigator roles may require a paid part-time appointment.